Legends & Heroes Autograph Tent

 CW 4 Daniel Flores

-Celeste was a dispatcher for the Civilian Pilot Training Program (CPT) for Aviation Enterprises at Municipal Airport, now named Hobby Airport, in Houston.
+Celeste was a dispatcher for the Civilian Pilot Training Program (CPT) for Aviation Enterprises at Municipal Airport, now named Hobby Airport, in Houston, TX.
 A contract was awarded the company to train women pilots to free up men for combat.
 Celeste stayed on as dispatcher.
 The Women Air Force Service Pilots (WASP) program began in Houston as the Army Air Force Women Flight Training Detachment (AAFWFTD).
-Later, the combined Army Air Force programs were officially named WASP.
+Later, the combined Army Air Force programs were officially named Women Airforce Service Pilots (WASP).

 Havey is a WWII combat veteran from St. Louis, Missouri, who served in the US Army, 42nd “Rainbow” Division, 222nd Infantry Anti-Tank Company as a combat paratrooper.
-He earned three battle stars in combat at the Battle of Northern France, The Battle of the Bulge and Task Force Linden under General Patton’s 3rd Army and the Invasion of Germany, including the liberation of the Dachau Concentration Camp.
-He was wounded in the Battle of Germany on March 1, 1945 earning the Purple Heart, as well as a Bronze Star with an Oak Leaf Cluster for Meritorious Achievement against the enemy, and the Silver Star for Valor in combat
+He earned three battle stars in combat at the Battle of Northern France, the Battle of the Bulge and Task Force Linden under General Patton’s 3rd Army and the Invasion of Germany, including the liberation of the Dachau Concentration Camp in April 1945.
+He was wounded in the Battle of Germany on 01 March 1945, also earning him the Purple Heart, the Bronze Start with one Oak Leaf Cluster for Meritorious Achievement against the enemy, and the Silver Star for Valor in combat.

 Col. Joe McPhail

-Col. Joe McPhail, USMC, was a member of the most successful Marine Fighting squadron of 1945 was VMF-323, the “Death Rattlers.”
-In a just a few weeks, they shot down 124.5 Japanese planes and counted a dozen Aces.
-Col. McPhail downed a Zeke and, on April 12, 1945, while on patrol flying a Corsair, Joe McPhail shot down a lone Ki-27 Nate.
+McPhail flew with the most successful Marine Fighting Squadron of 1945 was VMF-323, the “Death Rattlers”.
+In just a few weeks, they shot down 124½ Japanese and counted a dozen Aces.
+Col. McPhail downed a Zeke and, on April 12, 1945, while on patrol flying a F4U Corsair, shot day Ki-27 Nate.
 He is also a decorated combat pilot veteran of the Korean War.